zenno-astronautics/metalang99/README.md

 That's how dealing with alternative data representations look like.
 Despite the fact that datatype99 is not a trivial metaprogram, its implementation is straightforward and the interface is type-safe.

-So, in summary, Epilepsy allows to do metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.
+So, in summary, Epilepsy allows to do advanced metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.

 [datatype99]: https://github.com/Hirrolot/datatype99
 [algebraic data types]: https://en.wikipedia.org/wiki/Algebraic_data_type